material-components/material-components-web/packages/mdc-textfield/README.md

 layout: detail
 section: components
 iconId: text_field
+path: /text-fields/
 -->

 # Text Fields

-The MDC Textfield component provides a textual input field adhering to the [Material Design Specification](https://material.io/guidelines/components/text-fields.html).
+The MDC Text Field component provides a textual input field adhering to the [Material Design Specification](https://material.io/guidelines/components/text-fields.html).
 It is fully accessible, ships with RTL support, and includes a gracefully-degraded version that does not require any javascript.